kevinkietly/bdgtr/README.md

-# BDGTR
+# bdgtr

-BDGTR is a personal finance application that helps you create budgets and track your spending.
+bdgtr is a personal finance application that helps you create budgets and track your spending.

 ## Features